gagolews/genieclust/devel/sphinx/index.rst

 on `benchmark data <https://github.com/gagolews/clustering_benchmarks_v1/>`_.

-Genie is also **very fast** — determining the whole cluster hierarchy for datasets of 10M points in low dimensional Euclidean spaces or 100K points in high dimensional ones takes 1-2 minutes.
+Genie is also **very fast** — determining the whole cluster hierarchy for datasets of millions of points can be completed within :any:`a coffee break <timings>`\ .
-There's also an approximate version, based on `nmslib` [3]_, that is even faster and supports, amongst others, sparse or string inputs.
 Therefore, it is perfectly suited for solving of **extreme clustering tasks** (large datasets with any number of clusters to detect) for data that fit into memory.
+Thanks to the use of `nmslib` [3]_, sparse or string inputs are also supported.

 It also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a